-† Related Prayers of the Faithful:
+Related Prayers of the Faithful

-Option 1: May God grant people of our nation the gift of wisdom, intelligence, and discernment.
-May we be as determined as Zacchaeus in trying to see Jesus in and through the eyes of the poor, let us pray to the Lord....
+Option 1: May God grant us the gift of wisdom, intelligence, and discernment to be as determined as Zacchaeus in order to see Jesus in the eyes of the poor, let us pray to the Lord....

-Option 2: That the example of Zacchaeus and his determination to see Jesus may inspire the people of our nation to care for the poor, safeguard God's creation and restore a healthy politics, let us pray to the Lord....
+Option 2: That the example of Zacchaeus and his determination to see Jesus may inspire all people to care for the poor, safeguard God's creation, and restore a healthy politics, let us pray to the Lord....